oliviapeng26/OptiPaw/data_instructions.md

 # Data Instructions for OptiPaw Repository

-The data files for the OptiPaw project are hosted externally due to their large size.
-Follow the steps below to access and organise the data:
+The data files for the OptiPaw project are hosted externally in google drive due to their large size.
+Follow the steps below to access the data and run the code:

 ---